muratk5n/thirdwave/en/README.md

 This is the huge mistake of goldcucks, Bitcoiners.
 Their system isn't just utopic, its econ basis is crooked.
-It's basically spurred by bunch of rich people who do not want to see their money "debased" wout thinking of the side effects.
+It's basically spurred by bunch of rich people who do not want to see their pile of money "debased" wout thinking of the side effects.

 ---